Download the complete CBA (PDF format, 709KB)

 Section 1

-Each employee, and/or their designee, shall be granted access to his or her personnel records in accordance with applicable law and regulation, including the Privacy Act of 1974.
+Each employee, and/or their designee, shall be granted access to their personnel records in accordance with applicable law and regulation, including the Privacy Act of 1974.

 Section 2